Obsessive Compulsive Disorder (OCD)

 Health Anxiety - Obsessive Compulsive Disorder

 Individuals with obsessive compulsive disorder (OCD) experience difficulties with thoughts that are obsessive (reoccurring).
 These thoughts can influence unhealthy patterns of behaviour (persistent checking, or washing hands), which can cause difficulties in day-to-day functioning.

 For people with OCD, either obsessions (thoughts, ideas, or images) and/or compulsions (acts performed to reduce the anxiousness) are present.
-Our treatment model for OCD focuses on providing a combination of cognitive behavioural therapy (CBT) and dialectical behavioural therapy (DBT).
+Our treatment model for OCD focuses on providing a combination of cognitive behavioural therapy (CBT) and exposure and response prevention (ERP).
 Our program will help individuals correct unhelpful thoughts and challenge problematic behaviours.
-The DBT component will provide client’s with useful resources to help manage impulses and regulate their anxiousness.
+The ERP component will provide client’s with useful resources to help manage impulses and regulate their anxiousness.
 This is done through challenging and confronting anxious thoughts.

 We would like to accept everyone into our OCD program, but only those who demonstrate interest and motivation will be selected to participate.